AI-Powered Customer Insights: Turning Service Data into Retention Strategy

 Development of the “Customer Experience Index (CXI)”

 Leveraging emerging technologies, we continued to evolve metrics that would support understanding of the customer’s experience and behaviors.
 The CXI was developed as a way to better understand the impacts of our business’ performance on the customer behavioral response (conversion, cancellations, repeat purchasing and retention).
-By linking the service KPIs to the customer sentiment and contact volume data, we were able to monitor the customer journey moments, identifying which moments could make or break our relationships, to make better business decisions that would ultimately drive repurchase and retention.
+By linking service KPIs to customer sentiment and contact-volume data, the CXI made it possible to identify which moments in the journey could make—or break—long-term customer relationships, enabling more confident decisions that directly drove repurchase and retention.

 This research and metric development led to the nomination of my direct report, Senior Head of Voice of the Customer, for the AIconics AI Innovator of the Year award in 2022 for he and the team’s brilliant and ground-breaking work.